fprime-community/fprime-tutorial-math-component/docs/math-component.md

 The output should indicate that the model built without any errors.
 If not, try to identify and correct what is wrong, either by deciphering the error output, or by going over the steps again.
 If you get stuck, you can look at the [reference implementation](https://github.com/fprime-community/fprime-tutorial-math-component).

 > [!NOTE]
 > Advanced users may want to go inspect the generated code.
-Go to the directory `MathProject/build-fprime-automatic-native/MathTypes`.
+Go to the directory `MathProject/build-fprime-automatic-native/Types`.
 The directory `build-fprime-automatic-native` is where all the generated code lives for the "automatic native" build of the project.
 Within that directory is a directory tree that mirrors the project structure.
-In particular, `build-fprime-automatic-native/MathTypes` contains the generated code for `MathTypes`.
+In particular, `build-fprime-automatic-native/Types` contains the generated code for `Types`.

 > [!NOTE]
 > The files MathOpEnumAc.hpp and MathOpEnumAc.cpp are the auto-generated C++ files corresponding to the MathOp enum.
 You may wish to study the file MathOpEnumAc.hpp.
 This file gives the interface to the C++ class MathModule::MathOp.
 All enum types have a similar auto-generated class interface.